 Name of document Broad aims/ relevant policies Requirements of the document in relation to the Site Allocations DPD (2011) and objectives for Burgess Hill over the plan period and provides a foundation on which policies addressing strategic development at Burgess Hill are based.
 Burgess Hill will be informed by the Burgess Hill Town Wide Strategy.
-Mid Sussex Rural Affordable Housing Strategy (2007) The document sets out the Council's strategy for ensuring we are able to meet the housing needs of local residents in rural areas, in particular those who cannot afford to rent or buy a property on the open market.
-Allocated sites will be required to deliver the District Plan affordable housing requirement.
-Mid Sussex Community Safety Plan (2008) To protect and improve the quality of the local environment and to achieve long-term reductions in crime, disorder and the fear of crime.
-Allocated sites should accord with guidance produced by others, e.g. 'Safer Places' and 'By Design'.
-Refreshed Housing Strategy for Mid Sussex (2012) The key aim is to set out how a supply of good quality homes will be provided across the District.
+Mid Sussex Rural Affordable Housing Strategy (2007) The document sets out the Council's strategy for ensuring we are able to meet the housing needs of local residents in rural areas, in particular those who cannot afford to rent or buy a property on the open market. · · · · Mid Sussex Community Safety Plan (2008) To protect and improve the quality of the local environment and to achieve long-term reductions in crime, disorder and the fear of crime. e e e e e e e e e e e e e e e e e e e Refreshed Housing Strategy for Mid Sussex (2012) The key aim is to set out how a supply of good quality homes will be provided across the District.
 This provision also includes affordable housing.
-The District Plan assists in meeting the aims of the strategy by providing affordable and open market housing, the DPD will accord with this.
-Leisure & Cultural Strategy for Mid Sussex 2009-2020 The Strategy aims to guide all those involved in leisure and cultural provision as to how they can best work together to maximise the opportunities that can result from leisure and cultural development in Mid Sussex.
-The Site Allocations DPD will need to take account of this strategy.
+J J Leisure & Cultural Strategy for Mid Sussex 2009-2020 The Strategy aims to guide all those involved in leisure and cultural provision as to how they can best work together to maximise the opportunities that can result from leisure and cultural development in Mid Sussex.